cartologic/qgis-datamanager-plugin/README.md

 ## Introduction

-The data manager plugin will provide the tools necessary to establish an environment to work with attribute domains in PostGIS/QGIS.
+This plugin provides a full field domain experience for PostGIS/QGIS.

 What is different is that the attribute domains are defined and maintained in the PostGIS database instead of the QGIS project.

-- It detects the foreign key constraints for layers and tables within the database.
-- It constructs joins and relates from the constraints in QGIS project.
-- It utilizes the joins to:
-  - Change the _Edit widget_ of the referenced fields from _Text Edit_ to _Value Maps_
-  - To compose the list of valid domain values.
+Once the plugin is installed and configured then adding data using the plugin will create the necessary joins and relates within the QGIS project.
+The plugin will automatically define for each layer:
+  - Coded value domains (will be loaded as layer joins and list of values)
+  - One to many relations (will be loaded as project relations)

 ## Installation